tbang-350/Lawyer-Gemini-Test/README.md

     ```bash
     npm run dev
     ```
     The application will typically be available at `http://localhost:9002` (or another port if 9002 is in use).
+The landing page is at `/`, and the main app dashboard is at `/dashboard`.

-## Future Enhancements / Firebase Integration
+## Future Enhancements / SaaS Development

-*   **Activate Firebase Firestore:**
-    *   Set up a Firebase project.
+*   **User Authentication:** Implement a proper login/signup system (e.g., using Firebase Authentication).
-    *   Update `src/lib/firebase.ts` with your Firebase project configuration.
+*   **Persistent Storage (Multi-tenant):**
+    *   Activate Firebase Firestore (or another database).
+    *   Structure data to be multi-tenant, ensuring each law firm's data is isolated.
-    *   Uncomment and utilize the service functions in `src/services/` to replace mock data handling with live Firestore interactions.
+    *   Update service functions in `src/services/` to interact with the live, multi-tenant database.
-*   **Real-time Email Notifications:** Implement actual email sending for appointment reminders using a backend service (e.g., Firebase Functions with an email provider).
+*   **Real-time Email Notifications:** Implement actual email sending for appointment reminders using a backend service (e.g., Firebase Functions with an email provider), potentially triggered by appointment data and reminder settings.
-*   **Authentication:** Add user authentication to secure the application.
+*   **Subscription Management:** If it's a paid SaaS, integrate a subscription/billing system.
-*   **Advanced AI Features:** Integrate Genkit more deeply for features like smart scheduling suggestions, automated appointment summaries, or drafting reminder communications.
+*   **Advanced AI Features:** Integrate Genkit more deeply for features like smart scheduling suggestions, automated appointment summaries, or drafting reminder communications, potentially tailored per firm or user.

-This project serves as a functional prototype demonstrating key features of a legal appointment management system.
+This project serves as a functional prototype demonstrating key features of a legal appointment management system, now with a foundational structure for a SaaS model.